department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/conversation-guide.md

 Keep that pre-appointment experience in mind as I tell you about our first exercise.
 I will give you a task and ask you to "narrate" your thoughts as you complete the task.

 I'm going to send you a link in the chat.
-Once you pull up the link, will you share your screen with me?

 [Mobile Prototype](https://preview.uxpin.com/a15205c1bedcdfc8fe46fed26c22fa731cab8ae0cvhidm)<br/>
 [Desktop Prototype](https://preview.uxpin.com/e9e0dc597bb076e74db05f77d35306496a89fca2cvhidm)